-Here you are, facing a new year.
-Would you like to be healthier than you are now?
-Challenge yourself to learn facts about eating healthy and feeling better.
-Here is something to think about: Most people know that sugary sodas increase the risk of diabetes and heart disease, but many don’t realize it can also increase the risk of rheumatoid arthritis (RA) in women!
+Here’s a place to start: most people know that sugary sodas increase the risk of diabetes and heart disease, but many don’t realize it can also increase the risk of rheumatoid arthritis (RA) in women!
 You may already have rheumatoid arthritis and need to accept that sugar isn’t sweet on your joints.

-Experts say that it is hard to pin down exactly how sugar harms your joints, but many believe it could ultimately be attributed to inflammation.
 Have you experienced the feeling of a slow burn in your joints that brings on pain, swelling, and stiffness?
-E xcess sugars, such as fructose and sucrose, are thought to add fuel to that slow burning fire.
+Excess sugars, such as fructose and sucrose, are thought to add fuel to that slow burning fire.
+Experts have difficulty pinning down exactly how sugar harms your joints, but many believe it could ultimately be attributed to inflammation.
 It’s most likely time to give up much of that junk food.
 This never sounds like fun, but once your pain becomes lessened, you may not miss that snack cake or candy bar so much.

-Sugars often increase your risk of diseases such as hypertension, heart disease, and diabetes.
-Some doctors think those with RA are at doubly at risk to develop cardiovascular disease, and that there is a 50% increased chance of diabetes.
-If you have RA, you really need to make cutting back on sugar one of your top New Year’s resolutions.
+In addition to increasing the risk of arthritis, sugars often increase your risk of diseases such as hypertension, heart disease, and diabetes as well.
+Some doctors think those with RA are doubly at risk to develop cardiovascular disease, accompanied by a 50% increased chance of diabetes.
+If you have RA, you really need to make cutting back on sugar one of your top priorities.

-The only thing you have to lose by joining Weigh to Wellness is the extra weight you have collected this past year, as well as some bad eating habits.
-If you’ve made weight-loss resolutions for years, only to find yourself doing the same thing each year, it’s time to let us help!
+If you’ve made weight-loss resolutions for years, only to find yourself falling back on the same unhealthy habits that spur weight gain, it’s time to let us help!
 Your goals are waiting to be achieved with help from the professional medical staff at Weigh to Wellness.